Lemon Rosemary Sourdough Bread

 Why You'll Love This Recipe

-Easy: This lemon rosemary bread recipe is one you can make even if you are beginner bread baker.
-And that is what I consider myself — a beginner or intermediate at best.
-I like easy bread recipes and this lemon rosemary bread recipe is easy!
-I kind of love that recipe is a two day process and this easy rosemary sourdough bread proofs in the fridge overnight.
+• Proofs Overnight: This recipe is a two day process and this easy rosemary sourdough bread proofs in the fridge overnight.
 That way, you can wake up and bake it off right away.
 It gives you all day to eat this crusty and subtly sweet bread when it is at its best!

-High Altitude Tested: I baked my Lemon Rosemary Sourdough at high altitude and did the testing up here, Hannah baked hers at sea level.
-So, like all the recipes on my site, you can count on baking it no matter where you live!
+• High Altitude Tested: I baked my Lemon Rosemary Sourdough at high altitude and did the testing up here, Hannah baked hers at sea level.
+So, like all the recipes on my site, you can count on baking this no matter where you live!
 Just be sure to jump to the Notes section at the bottom for high altitude instructions.

 Ingredients

-Organic Sourdough Starter
+Organic Sourdough Bread Recipe Tips

 Step 1